nfes-org/nfes-org.github.io/_posts/2017-06-07-GammaRayresponsefromJurassicsh.md

 ---
 title: "Gamma Ray response from Jurassic shale offshore Norway.
-Can the Th/K ratio indicate Provenance, or do we need mineral analysis?"
+Can the Th/K ratio indicate Provenance, or do we need mineral analysis?
+(Dr. Carl F. Gyllenhammar, CaMa GeoScience)"
 tags: presentation
 ---